kubernetes-sigs/external-dns/docs/tutorials/designate.md

 ## Creating DNS zones

-All domain names that are ExternalDNS is going to create must belong to one of DNS zones created in advance.
-Here is an example of how to create `external-dns-test.my-org.com` DNS zone:
+All domain names that ExternalDNS is going to create must belong to one of the DNS zones created in advance.
+Here is an example of how to create the `external-dns-test.my-org.com` DNS zone:
 ```console
 $ openstack zone create --email dnsmaster@external-dns-test.my-org.com external-dns-test.my-org.com.
 ```